-The school realizes that there occasionally may be special circumstances that cause a large portion of the student body to be late (i.e.: a wreck or stoplight malfunction).
+The school realizes that there may occasionally be special circumstances that cause a large portion of the student body to be late (i.e.: a wreck or stoplight malfunction).
 The teacher will use discretion in such cases to excuse these tardies so they will not be counted against the student record.
 Students who need to arrive late due to a doctor's or dentist's appointment should bring a note from the professional's office the day of the tardy or the day after the appointment.
-These tardies will not be counted against the student if the student is present for five hours of the school day and they have provided a note to the front office.
+These tardies will not be counted against the student if the student is present for five hours of the school day and an excuse note has been issued to the attendance secretary.